Lisa Greer: Selected publications

+Personal life

+A Los Angeles native, Lisa is the proud mother of three Millennials, two Gen Z'ers, and two dogs.
 Greer lives in Beverly Hills and was honored by the Friends of the Virginia Robinson Gardens for her contributions to the community, and front page article in The Beverly Hills Courier described her works in the community.
 In a 2016 article in Harper's Magazine, Greer discussed her installation of a lawn of drought-resistant grass in response to increasing water bills during the California drought.